laradumps/laradumps-docs/docs/laravel/get-started/installation.md

 # Installation

+To start debugging with LaraDumps you must download the **LaraDumps Desktop App** and then, install the **LaraDumps package** in the Laravel project you are currently working on.

-## Laravel Project
+## Laravel Package

-Install LaraDumps in your Laravel project via composer.

 **Requirements**: PHP 8.0+ and Laravel 8.75+

+Install LaraDumps Package in your Laravel project using [Composer](https://getcomposer.org).

 Run the command: